Open Menu Close Menu Open Search Close Search

 University Chaplain

 The Rev. Elyse Nelson Winger became the University Chaplain in October 2020.
 She leads the University Chaplaincy team in supporting all religious, spiritual, and philosophical life at Tufts; educates about spiritual and ethical issues in society and the world; and coordinates pastoral care, multifaith initiatives, and strategic partnerships around the university and beyond.
-Elyse is a confidential resource on campus.
+Elyse is the University Chaplaincy liaison to Student Life, Tisch College, the Department of Religion, the Office of Equal Opportunity, the Office of Residential Life and Learning's Residential Life Coordinator (RLC) team, and the Vice Provost for Diversity, Equity, Inclusion, and Justice.

 Elyse's Biography